swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ```
 ##### **Configuring PHP.ini**

-Now that PHP 7.2 is installed, we'll want to make some changes to the **php.ini** configuration file.
+With PHP 7.2 installed, we'll want to make some changes to the **php.ini** configuration file.
 Our goal here is to raise the timeouts and max file sizes for the site.
-In adition, you'll want to pay close attention to the `memory_limit` setting and set it accordingly.
+In addition, you'll want to pay close attention to the `memory_limit` setting and set it accordingly.
 If you're not sure, `256M` is a very safe value.
 ```
 sudo nano /etc/php/7.2/fpm/php.ini
 ```
-Now locate the settings below and change their values to reflect the higher values listed.
+Locate the settings below and change their values to reflect the higher values listed.
 You may need to adjust the values for your specific site.
 ```
 upload_max_filesize = 32M
 post_max_size = 32M